alyssavanerelli/alyssavanerelli.github.io/_projects/2_project.md

     <em>Anolis sagrei</em>.
 Photo from wikipedia.
 </div>

 Anoles are well-known for their ability to convergently evolve to similar environments, e.g. anoles in the Greater Antilles have adapted to similar micro-habitats and have been placed into "ecomorph" classes describing their behavior, habitat use, and morphology.
+Insular anole species are known to have far fewer competitors than their mainland counterparts, and display higher population densities and broader niches because of ecological release[^2].
 _Anolis sagrei_ is a trunk-ground anole, which means it is a medium-sized stocky species with long hindlimbs and poorly-developed toepads.
 They are usually found around 1-1.5 meters above the ground on the tree trunk[^1].
+While most species within this clade conform to this phenotype, some have evolved significant differences in morphology and habitat use.
-Although on some islands, anoles in the _A. sagrei_ clade don't occupy this niche space and have evolved a different phenotype. _Anolis nelsoni_ from the Swan islands and _Anolis luteosignifer_ from Cayman Brac are both within the _A. sagrei_ clade, occur on islands without competitors, and have evolved significant differences in morphology.
+_Anolis s. nelsoni_ from the Swan islands and _Anolis s. luteosignifer_ from Cayman Brac both occur on islands without competitors and have evolved these phenotypic differences due to ecological release.
+Lister (1976) showed that both _A. s. nelsoni_ and _A. s. luteosignifer_ displayed a significant increase in mean perch height and perch height diversity, suggesting that these subspecies utilize perch heights that are commonly used by other competing _Anolis_ species on species-rich islands.
+Not only do these subspecies expand their structural niche in the absence of competing _Anolis_ species, they also show a greater range fo thermal niche usage.
+Since these lizards are able to occupy niche spaces usually unavailable to them, they exhibit greater variance in temperature than _A. sagrei_ species on islands with other anole species.
+In addition, _A. s. nelsoni_ and _A. s. luteosignifer_ have shown an increase in food niche space, with these subspecies consuming a larger variety of prey sizes[^2].
+Lister also showed that an increase in mean perch height by these solitary anoles was strongly correlated with an increase in mean toe lamellae number.
+Lamellae are adaptively important for anoles as they allow the lizards to adhere to branches and leaves better.
+This increase in lamellae number presumably allows these _A. sagrei_ subspecies to expand their niche space upwards into the tree.
+In a comparison between solitary anole species and those occurring with competitors, it was shown that solitary anoles have convergently evolved to have an optimal intermediate head length.
+They show significantly less variation in head length than the anoles occurring in areas with other species[^3].

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">